asherhe/slss-programming-2023-2024/notes/Design.md

 # 2. Translate our Algorithm from English to Python

-Yes
+So that the program is a proper Python program.

-## 3. Test our Python Algorithm
+# 3. Test our Python Algorithm

 - Check if it works out syntactically (check to see if it breaks)
 - Check if it works out semantically (check if our algorithm actually solves the problem)